COVID-19 Updates and Guidance > FAQs > Classes and Academics for Students

 Please contact CSD at firstname.lastname@example.org, or call 312-362-8002 or 773-325-1677.
 A CSD staff member will reply to your concern as soon as possible.

-We have spent the summer working hard to provide the best experience and further strengthening our online capabilities.
+We have spent the past summer working hard to provide the best experience and further strengthening our online capabilities.
 DePaul has delivered quality online learning for more than a decade, and now we’re even better.
 More than 200 faculty members completed DePaul’s award-winning training to prepare for teaching courses online, bringing the total to more than 1,000.
 Technology was upgraded in more than 100 classrooms to better facilitate online learning.

 For financial assistance with technology purchases, please contact Financial Aid at email@example.com or 312-362-8610.